pixyzehn/pixyzehn.com/pages/tools_i_like.md

 permalink: /tools_i_like/
 ---

 Here are tools/gears I like for each category.
 Hope you can find something new here.
-Please feel free to tell me about your tools you like:)
+Please feel free to tell me about tools you like:)

 To be added...